 Around 35% of your credit score is affected by your payment history.
 One missed or late payment will send your score tumbling.
 If you are a forgetful person (or want to save time), consider setting up a pre-authorized debit (PAD).
 A PAD is an agreement between your credit card company and your chequing account provider.

 The PAD form can be requested from your credit card company and filled in with your banking information.
 It will automatically withdraw the required amount from your chequing account and pay off your card.
-You can pay the entire statement amount or make the minimum payment.
+You can pay the entire statement amount or make the minimum payments.
 Always ensure you make the complete payment to avoid interest charges and keep a low balance.
 If you always fully pay off your statement, the card's interest rate won't be important.

 Credit utilization is the second most crucial factor in your score calculation.
 It comprises 30% of your total score.
 Credit utilization is a ratio that compares your current balance to your credit limit.
 The lower the ratio, the better your score.
 Ideally, it's best to keep it below 30%.